Harish120896/forum/README.md

 Note
 ====

-Just started, there is no code, but will soon.
+Just started, but will soon you can see the demo.

 Forum
 =====

-Forum for node.js
+Forum for node.js , use CQRS framework [JSDM](https://github.com/brighthas/jsdm)

 install
 =======